 The RAMA-PHONE Catalogue

-The original ‘RAMA-PHONE’ catalogue of September 1907, is reprinted here in its entirety, revealing the depth of repertoire on the label, and also that it includes recordings by a number of important recording artists whose recordings on labels such as ‘Gramophone’ – ‘His Master’s Voice’ – ‘Zonophone’ – and other labels are more widely known that the ‘RAMAGRAPH’ issues.
+The original ‘RAMA-PHONE’ catalogue of September 1907, is reprinted with a few of the front pages, revealing the depth of repertoire on the label, and also that it includes recordings by a number of important recording artists whose recordings on labels such as ‘Gramophone’ – ‘His Master’s Voice’ – ‘Zonophone’ – and other labels are more widely known that the ‘RAMAGRAPH’ issues.
 The catalogue contains releases by Murad Ali, Pransukh, Bhagoo and Himat (Bhai), all of whom had long and successful careers.